playerjmr/ps2homebrewstore/docs/apps/index.md

     Cheat Device is a game enhancer for PS2 games similar to Action Replay, GameShark, and CodeBreaker which supports booting discs and homebrew.

+    Recommended to download both Forwarder and USB or MMCE downloads:
     [:material-cloud-download: Cheat Device Forwarder](https://downloads.ps2homebrewstore.com/SAS/APP_CHEATDEVICE-FORWARDER.psu)
     PSU Paste to MemCard root